tillschwoerer/GitGlossary2024/add.md

 - `git commit -m "Your descriptive message here"`: This command creates a new commit with the changes you've staged using `git add`, and includes a descriptive message of your choice.

-- `git log`: This command shows a list of all the commits in the current branch's history.

-- `git show <commit-hash>`: This command shows the changes made in the commit with the specified hash.

-- `git revert <commit-hash>`: This command creates a new commit that undoes the changes made in the commit with the specified hash.

 ## Related Terms